Bananonymous/DAI-Labo2/README.md

 If you encounter any issues, please open an issue in the [GitHub repository](https://github.com/Bananonymous/dai-lab02-yasma/issues).

+## Protocol

+The protocol can be found in the [Wiki](https://github.com/Bananonymous/DAI-Labo2/wiki) of this repository and describes how our application should work.
+As most (if not all) of the Client's *Commands* have the same error returning patern, we decided not to copy-paste the same diagram for each of them thus only having one *Error Example*.

 ## Future Improvements

 - **Encryption**: We plan to implement end-to-end encryption for all messages to enhance security.